Elyasin/Come-Malaka-Expenses/README.md

  * Search engine for events/items

- * Abide Validation: Number for amounts and exchange rate must not be negative
+ * Abide Validation: Number for exchange rate must not be negative

  * User can type in base amount